-- D. The Criminal Background Inquiry Process - 1.
-The applicant or licensees must review and sign the Louisiana Bureau of Criminal Identification and Information Authorization to Disclose Criminal History Record Information. - 2.
+- 3. All applicants applying for Initial EMT, AEMT, or Paramedic licensure or are applying for a renewal EMS, AEMT, or Paramedic license with an affirmative answer regarding criminal disclosure on the questionnaire. - 4.
+All applicants applying for EMR licensure with an affirmative answer regarding criminal disclosure on the questionnaire. - D. The Criminal Background Inquiry Process - 1.
+The applicant or licensees must complete a request for a federal and state criminal background report utilizing the Bureau of EMS Authorization Form and the Bureau of EMS Rapsheet Disclosure Form and submit to Louisiana State Police as indicated on the forms. - 2.
 The applicant or licensee must contact the Louisiana Bureau of Criminal Identification and Information and the law enforcement agency may specify a designated location and fee for this service. - 3.
 If the fingerprints or the application is returned by the Department of Public Safety as inadequate or unreadable, the applicant, or licensee must submit a second set of fingerprints and fees, if applicable, for submission to the Department of Public Safety. - 4.
 If the applicant or licensee fails to submit necessary information, fees, and/or fingerprints, the applicant or licenses shall be denied licensure based on an incomplete application or, if licensed, denied renewal, until such time as the applicant or licensee submits the applicable documents and fee. - E. When completing a Louisiana Bureau of EMS license application and upon answering affirmative to any of the questions in the criminal background questionnaire, the following information should be uploaded to the practitioner application for licensure: - 1.
-Any and all supporting documentation regarding the affirmative answers on the questionnaire. - 2.
+Copies of court records and/or other documentation showing the disposition of each listed instance. - 2.
 A dated and signed letter addressing the EMS Certification Commission regarding the affirmative answers describing the information/incident disclosed and your involvement in the case. - 3.
-For charges/criminal conviction disclosures, a Louisiana State Police Bureau of Criminal Identification and Information Fingerprint Background Report from the last 30 days as well as any and all related case/court documents regarding your affirmative answers on the questionnaire. - 4.
-For Physical/Mental Limitations or Substance Abuse disclosures: A letter from your physician (on the Physician's practice letterhead) stating the facts of your care and if you are cleared by your physician to work in the rigors and stress of the EMS field regarding your affirmative answers on the questionnaire. - F. Obtaining a Louisiana Background Check Report from Louisiana State Police - 1.
-Louisiana Bureau of EMS applicants are able to request and receive a Louisiana Background Check Report by fingerprint by visiting the Louisiana State Policy (LSP) Headquarters in Baton Rouge.
-The LSP Bureau of Identification and Information is located at 7919 Independence Blvd., Baton Rouge, LA.
-The LSP Headquarters hours of operation are 8:00AM 4:00PM. - 2.
-The LSP Bureau of Identification and Information Report can also be requested via U.S.P.S. mail.
+For charges/criminal conviction disclosures, a Louisiana State Police Bureau of Criminal Identification and Information Fingerprint Background Report conducted within the last 30 days. - F. Obtaining a Federal and State Louisiana Background Check Report from Louisiana State Police - 1.
+Louisiana Bureau of EMS applicants are able to request and receive a Louisiana Criminal Background Check Report by fingerprint by visiting the Louisiana State Policy (LSP) Headquarters in Baton Rouge.
+The LSP Bureau of Identification and Information is located at 7919 Independence Blvd., Baton Rouge, LA. - 2.
+The LSP Federal and State Criminal Background Report can also be requested via U.S.P.S. mail.
 The required information to request the report by mail can be downloaded from the LSP.org website.
-Applicants will have to have the fingerprinted by local law enforcement and subsequently forward the fingerprint card with all of the other required documentation.
-The application can take up to 21 days before it is processed by LSP. - 3.
+Applicants will have to have the fingerprinted by local law enforcement and subsequently forward the Federal Bureau of Investigation two (2) (FBI) fingerprint cards with all of the other required documentation and payment. - 3.
 The required information to request in person or via U.S.P.S. mail can be downloaded from the LSP.org website. - 4.
 Each applicant will need to complete and submit via in person or by U.S.P.S. mail: - a.
-Right to Review Authorization Form - b.
-Right to Review Disclosure Form
+Bureau of EMS Authorization Form - b.
+Bureau of EMS Rapsheet Disclosure Form